cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-7.rst

 Lab 7: Seeing is Believing
 =============================================

-*Goal: Use computer vision to enable Pupper to follow a person by processing camera input!*
+*Goal: Use computer vision to enable Pupper to follow a person by processing (fisheye) camera input!*

 In this lab, you’ll leverage computer vision to detect a person in Pupper's field of view and control its movement to follow that person.
 You’ll implement a simple tracking and searching behavior using a state machine, allowing Pupper to maintain focus on the target when visible and initiate a search if the target moves out of view.